Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Conclusion

 \section{Conclusion}

 In this paper we have demonstrated in detail that the Hamiltonian formalism proposed in \cite{markov_2023} to describe the nonlinear dynamics of {\it only soft} Fermi- and Bose-excitations contains much more information about the medium under consideration than was originally assumed.
 It turned out to be also very suitable for describing another range of physical phenomena, namely the processes of the scattering of colorless plasmons off {\it hard} thermal (or external) color-charged particles moving in a high-temperature quark-gluon plasma.
 The methodology developed in this paper allowed us to somewhat justify and define more exactly the formalism we proposed within the framework of heuristic approach in \cite{markov_I_2024}.
-In particular, this is reflected in the appearance of new contributions to both the kinetic equation for color part of the plasmon number density (the last term on the right-hand side of Eq.\,(\ref{eq:12t})) and the evolution equation (\ref{eq:11g}) for the mean value of the color charge $\bigl\langle \mathcal{Q}^{ a} \bigr\rangle$.
-The appearance of a new contribution to (\ref{eq:11g}) could drastically change the dynamics of the color charge evolution in contrast to the conclusion of the paper \cite{markov_I_2024}, as it can be seen from a comparison of solutions (\ref{eq:11m}) and (\ref{eq:11_1q}).\\ We have exactly reproduced the first few coefficients of the canonical transformations for the normal bosonic field variable $a^{ a}_{{\bf k}}$ and the commuting color charge $Q^{ a}$ based on the canonical transformations for the soft field bosonic $a^{ a}_{{\bf k}}$ and fermionic ${b}^{\!\phantom{\ast}\! i}_{{\bf q}}$ variables constructed in \cite{markov_2023}.
-In this paper we have restricted ourselves to the detailed consideration of only the simplest process of the interaction of soft and hard modes in a quark-gluon plasma: the elastic scattering of plasmon off hard particle occurring without change of statistics of soft and hard excitations.
-At least for the weakly-excited system corresponding to the level of thermal fluctuations, this process is dominant.\\
+In particular, this is reflected in the appearance of new contributions to both the kinetic equation for color part of the plasmon number density and the evolution equation (\ref{eq:11g}) for the mean value of the color charge $\bigl\langle \mathcal{Q}^{ a} \bigr\rangle$.
+The appearance of a new contribution to (\ref{eq:11g}) could drastically change the dynamics of the color charge evolution in contrast to the conclusion of the paper \cite{markov_I_2024}.\\ In this paper we have restricted ourselves to the detailed consideration of only the simplest process of the interaction of soft and hard modes in a quark-gluon plasma: the elastic scattering of plasmon off hard particle occurring without change of statistics of soft and hard excitations.
+At least for the weakly-excited system corresponding to the level of thermal fluctuations, this process is dominant.